|Hiring and Supervision|

-Student employees may be employed by more than one Kent State department; however, supervisors should advocate that a student's primary responsibility is to be academically successful.
+Student employees may be employed by more than one Kent State department; however, supervisors should supportive and advocate that a student's primary responsibility is to be academically successful.
 Students are not permitted to work during the scheduled time of a class in which they are enrolled.

 Students may not work more than 28 hours per week in all jobs combined.